- Things to Do

 If you’re a runner or just like to dress up, you’ll get a kick out of the Santa Hustle, one of Galveston’s wackiest events.
 More than 5,000 half-marathon and 5K runners are expected to convene in Galveston Dec.
 19 for this jolly race where participants are provided Santa attire – including a Santa suit shirt, Santa hat and beard – to wear along their journey.
 The route is lined with speakers playing holiday tunes and fuel-up stations serving cookies and candy.
 Yum!

-Miracle is a Christmas-themed pop-up cocktail bar that serves holiday cocktails in a festive setting.
+Miracle! is a Christmas-themed pop-up cocktail bar that serves holiday cocktails in a festive setting.
 With kitschy holiday décor, professionally-developed cocktails and the nostalgic energy of the best office party you’ve ever been to.
-The pop up taking place Nov.
-23 – Dec.
-29, will serve up imaginative craft cocktails using fresh-squeezed juice and house-made spirits.
+The pop-up will serve up imaginative craft cocktails using fresh-squeezed juice and house-made spirits.

 For a unique holiday experience, join the Galveston Island Nature Tourism Council for “Holiday with the Cranes.”
-This annual birding event will be held Dec.
-11-12 as outdoor enthusiasts celebrate the arrival of these large, majestic birds of ancient origin.
+This annual birding event - held during the month of December - draws outdoor enthusiasts to celebrate the arrival of these large, majestic birds of ancient origin.
 Events include indoor and outdoor nature activities and presentations combined with the arts and ambiance of historical Galveston Island.

 With Galveston being home to one of the largest collections of Victorian architecture in the country, it’s not hard for the island to put you in a nostalgic state during the holidays – especially on the East End Historical District’s Victorian Christmas Homes Tour.
-The tour will take place Dec.
-3. This event allows you to tour several of the district’s private historic homes as they are decked in traditional holiday décor.
+This event allows you to tour several of the district’s private historic homes as they are decked in traditional holiday décor.
 And, if you’re not in town that weekend, the 1895 Moody Mansion is open for tours daily and is also dressed up for the holidays with festive trimmings and elaborately adorned Christmas trees throughout the home.

 More than 40 shops, galleries, businesses and boutiques will participate in the second annual Galveston Holiday Tree Decorating Contest taking place in December.
 This exciting event lets shoppers admire the creatively decorated trees and gives them the opportunity to vote on their favorite entries.
 The trees also make for great holiday photo-ops!